Open Researcher and Contributor ID (ORCID)

 We also anticipate a range of broader benefits to research: for example, connecting research-related information to support career tracking, and helping to identify peer reviewers and potential collaborators.

-If you have already registered with Wellcome’s online application system – WT Grant Tracker(opens in a new tab) – you can add or verify your existing ORCID ID via the ‘Manage My Details’ page in your WT Grant Tracker account.
+If you have already registered with Wellcome Funding, you can add or verify your existing ORCID ID on the Basic Information page of your account profile.

-If you don’t have a WT Grant Tracker account or an ORCID ID, you can register for both during the WT Grant Tracker registration process.
+If you don’t have a Wellcome Funding account or an ORCID ID, you can register for both during the Wellcome Funding registration process.

-Yes, you can add or remove it from the ‘Manage My Details’ page in WT Grant Tracker.
+Yes, you can add or remove it on the Basic Information page of your account profile.
 You will need to make sure it’s added before you submit a grant application.